pattan9955/tp/docs/UserGuide.md

 `cook recipe 1`

-The quantity of grapes would have been deducted accordingly.
+The quantity of grapes would be deducted accordingly.

 To exit Fridgy, simply close the application window.